-Protesters clashed with police wearing riot gear after a judge on Friday found former St. Louis Police officer and Belleville native Jason Stockley not guilty of first-degree murder.
+Protesters clashed with police wearing riot gear after a judge on Friday found former St. Louis Police officer and metro-east native Jason Stockley not guilty of first-degree murder.

 Stockley, who is white, had been charged in connection with the 2011 fatal shooting of a black man while Stockley was on duty.
 The judge ruled that prosecutors did not prove that Stockley did not act in self-defense.

 Stockley, in an interview with the St. Louis Post-Dispatch, said he felt relief.

 “It feels like a burden has been lifted, but the burden of having to kill someone never really lifts,” Stockley told the newspaper.
 “The taking of someone’s life is the most significant thing one can do, and it’s not done lightly. ...
 My main concern now is for the first responders, the people just trying to go to work and the protesters.
 I don’t want anyone to be hurt in any way over this.”

 He added, “I can feel for and I understand what the family is going through, and I know everyone wants someone to blame, but I’m just not the guy.”

 He said his future plans were uncertain: “My life has been in turmoil for some time.
 I’ve been in a holding pattern.
 I haven’t been able to be with my family. … I’m trying my best not to let this dictate my life.”

 The intensity of protests grew as nightfall approached Friday.
 Police with shields and riot gear used pepper spray on some protestors.
 City officials, at a press conference, said about 20 protesters were arrested when they became disruptive or damaged property, including a police vehicle.
 A video tweeted by city police showed demonstrators jumping and dancing on the hood of a police cruiser.

 About 6:30 p.m., police called for demonstrators downtown to disperse, saying the protest “is no longer considered peaceful.”
 Some demonstrators called for protests to move to the Central West End.